Burn Down

 The cold breeze of evening, reminded you – it's time to light up that fire.
 You notice that your friend Sara, frequently checks on the wood.

-With thanks to Mark Renken on Unsplas
+With thanks to Mark Renken on Unsplash

 "I am just checking how much is remaining, so that I can refill it", comes a cheerful remark when she sees you smiling.
 Yes, my dear friends, when you check how much work is remaining, it is like plotting burn down chart.